An iconic storyline in Marvel Comics

 in Osborn, making him forget that he'd ever been the Green Goblin.
 Peter thought that he'd seen the last of the Goblin, until Amnesiac Dissonance

 caught up with Osborn and he started remembering in short spurts that he was the Green Goblin.
-The first time this happened, it resulted in the also famous storyline The Goblin Returns,
+The second time this happened, it resulted in the also famous storyline The Goblin Returns,

 which challenged The Comics Code